striketm98/kubernetes/README.md

    #add the token

-  # wellcome to Kubernetes Dashboard !
+  # welcome to Kubernetes Dashboard !